ACCTING 3503 - Strategic Management Accounting

 This course is taught through:

-· Tutorials – to give opportunity for reflection on and the application of materials covered in lectures and to discuss issues relating to
+· Tutorials – Tutorials will consist of case stadies designed to give opportunity for reflection on and the application of materials covered in lectures and to discuss issues relating to

 Please check your student email and MyUni as course-related announcements are communicated via email.Consultation hours of the tutors will be advised on MyUni Course homepage.